aminmarashi/JS-Interpreter/README.md

 JS Interpreter
 ==============

+**Note:** This is *NOT* an official package from Neil Fraser or Google, it is just a way to publish the package on NPM with some effort to comply with semver standards, I am not the owner of the original source-code of JS Interpreter.

 An npm package for the [Neil Fraser's JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter)

+For license and pretty much any other information (except for the NPM package itself) refer to the [original repo](https://github.com/NeilFraser/JS-Interpreter)

 This repository is not a fork of the original repository anymore, instead it clones it as a `gitmodule` and packs it using `webpack` to an npm package.